 Back Costing Report

-The Back Costing sub-tab breaks everything into three very easy-to-navigate views.
-Categories, Sub Categories and by Supplier.
+The Back Costing sub-tab breaks everything into four very easy-to-navigate views.
+Categories, Subcategories, by Supplier and at a Glance.
 We will now go through how the Back Costing page works in more detail.

 Back Costing by Category